Raja28/EventPilot/README.md

 ### 👤 User Authentication
 - ✅ Register and login using JWT tokens
-- ✅ Secure protected routes
+- ✅ Secure protected routes using middleware
+- ✅ Bcrypt to store the password in securely
+- ✅ Protected routes on client side to enhance security

 ### 🗓️ Event Management
 - ✅ Create new events with title, description, date, and location
 - ✅ View a list of all upcoming events
 - ✅ Register as an attendee for any event
+- ✅ View all your events including upcomming and previous events.
+- ✅ Keep track of your created events

 ---